crickbabs/BABS-ATACSeqPE/docs/usage.md

 nextflow run main.nf --help
 ```

-A template script ([`run_pipeline.sh`](https://github.com/crickbabs/BABS-ATACSeqPE/blob/master/run_pipeline.sh)) summarising the steps to run the pipeline is also available to customise.
+A template script ([`run_pipeline.sh`](https://github.com/crickbabs/BABS-ATACSeqPE/blob/master/run_pipeline.sh)) outlining the steps and commands required to run the pipeline is also available to customise.